Furman University is a learning community enriched by the wide

 variety of experiences and perspectives of its students.
 To support and enhance this environment, we have developed a set of well-defined policies, procedures and regulations that outline our expectations for all students, including undergraduate day students, undergraduate evening students and graduate students.
 We believe these guidelines promote the greater good, and ensure that every student has the ability to pursue their academic goals.
 As you become a member of our community, we encourage you to review our standards, and gain a greater understanding of what it means to study at Furman.

-Get information about our student conduct process and procedures for students in violation of university policies and procedures.
+Get information about our student conduct process and procedures for students in violation of university policies.

 Learn about our expectations for student members of our community.